 The Hacienda del Sol Guest Ranch Resort and world-renowned doctor of integrative medicine, Andrew Weil, have two things growing this fall: a new garden and a blossoming relationship centered around the pleasure of gardening, inspiring healthy lifestyles and healthy environments.
 Much of the gardens produce are incorporated in our chef’s tasting menu nightly.
 Be sure to stop by for a tour of the garden anytime!

 “Dr. Weil is a fan of The Grill at the resort,” said Hacienda del Sol Owner Jeff Timan.
 “And he loves gardening, but won’t have room to garden at his new home.
 We invited him to build a garden with us and he agreed.
-It’s planned to be a shared garden, splitting the costs and whatever we grow.”
+The planis for it to be a shared garden, splitting the costs and whatever we grow.”